Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 List the distro images that can be used.
 Its output is compatible with vl up

 .
-You can initialize a new configuration with: vl distro > virt-lightning.yaml
+You can initialize a new configuration with: vl distro_list > virt-lightning.yaml

 .